Learn more about how the Cal Poly Humboldt Library can help

 Finding Newer References

 A number of databases allow you to work FORWARD in time from an older reference.
 The results of your search in these databases will be a bibliography of more recent papers that have cited your original older research paper.
-See Advanced Research Skills: Citation Searching for short video introduction.
+See this short video introduction for more information: Advanced Research Skills: Citation Searching.

 Google Scholar is the most comprehensive citation database to which the HSU Library has access.